Terraminator/cloudstrike/README.md

 You also need to configure the following constants in `cloudstrike.py`
 `C2_ADDR`="0.0.0.0"
 `C2_PORT`=1337
-`C2_WEB_PORT`=1337
+`C2_WEB_PORT`=8001
 `HOME`="/home/user/cloudstrike/" #needs to end with a '/' !!!

-You can leave the C2_WEB_PORT and C2_PORT the same as the c2 distinguishes between traffic with the web server and clients.
+Taffic to C2_PORT that contains the magic string in the initial request will be forwarded automatically to the web server!

 You can access the web server at `C2_ADDR:C2_WEB_PORT/{magic}/some file`.
 You can get the current magic string from the cloudstrike command `magic`.